paulirwin/jaktnat/README.md

 ## Motivation

-I've been a fan (and very minor) contributor to SerenityOS for a while now, so when Jakt was announced I was intrigued.
+I've been a fan of (and very minor contributor to) SerenityOS for a while now, so when Jakt was announced I was intrigued.
 I appreciated its similarity to Swift, easy to understand syntax, and that it was, like SerenityOS, built from the ground up without legacy baggage.
 But most of all, I could wrap my head around all of its lexer, parser, and compiler code.